usnistgov/cv-py/README.md

 `pip install cv-py`

-This will provide access to `cv-py` modules via the `cv` namespace, and includes `dask` and `scikit-learn` by default. `cv-py` is built to provide smooth access to *existing tools*, as needed for analysis.
+This will provide access to `cv-py` modules via the `cv_py` namespace, and includes `dask` and `scikit-learn` by default. `cv-py` is built to provide smooth access to *existing tools*, as needed for analysis.
 Consequently, dependencies to use the various tools supported are split into groups for convenience, accessed with brackets as `pip install cv-py[extras]`:

  extras alias   |   dependencies
  ---            |   ---